priyankamk/php-food-app/README.md

 - You can create a database in ternimal using this command:
 Before typing this command `mysql -u root -p` check your Mysql database is runing with: `mysql.server start`.

-- To check existing databases by typing command in your terminal `SHOW DATABASES;`
+- To check existing databases by typing command in your terminal: `SHOW DATABASES;`

-- Creating a new database by typing command in your terminal `CREATE DATABASE foods;`
+- Creating a new database by typing command in your terminal: `CREATE DATABASE foods;`

-- To check what is inside the database by typing command in your terminal `USE foods;`
+- To check what is inside the database by typing command in your terminal:`USE foods;`

 - As you are using php-laravel an inbuild feature called artisan.
 Artisan is the command-line interface included with Laravel.
 It provides a number of helpful commands that can assist you while you build your application.
-To learn more about [artisan](https://laravel.com/docs/5.8/artisan)
+To learn more about [artisan](https://laravel.com/docs/5.8/artisan).

-- With the use of Artisan, you can create table by typing command in your terminal `php artisan make:migration create_foods_table`
+- With the use of Artisan, you can create table by typing command in your terminal: `php artisan make:migration create_foods_table`

 or